“Rutherford, this is transmutation!”

 Transmutation, which had been sought for so many centuries by alchemists, happened spontaneously and naturally.
 The idea was so groundbreaking that Rutherford and Soddy tried to avoid prejudices and spoke of transformation instead of transmutation when they published “The cause and nature of radioactivity” in 1902, which summarized their experiments resulting in the theory of atomic disintegration.
 Its publication broke the scientific dogma that the atom was indivisible (which is what atom means in Greek).

-Ernest Rutherford (1871-1937) identified the three main types of radioactivity: alpha rays, beta rays and gamma rays, and he continued to study transmutation.
+First, he identified the three main types of radioactivity: alpha rays, beta rays and gamma rays.
+And then he continued to study transmutation.
 He saw what appeared to be stable lead atoms in the middle of a radioactive uranium ore.
 There was no way to know when a particular atom was going to transform, but Rutherford noticed that any sample (large or small) of the same radioactive element required exactly the same time to be reduced by half.
 This amount of time, called half-life, turned the radioactive elements into perfect chronometers.

 Knowing this constant speed at which uranium is transformed into lead and measuring the amount of lead that there was in a pitchblende rock (uranium ore), Rutherford and his colleague Boltwood calculated in 1907 that some of the stones were at least one billion years old.
 This was much older than the Earth was thought to be!